 Climate - The weather in Greece at this time of year is likely to be pleasant, but evenings can be quite cool and there is the chance of the odd shower.
 Our best advice is to come prepared.
 Layers are useful as is a rain jacket and small umbrella.
 Time - GMT +3 hours (Summertime Apr-Oct); GMT + 2 (Standard time Nov-Mar).
 This means, summer or winter, Greece is always 2 hours ahead of the UK Language - Greek Religion - Greek Orthodox Currency - Euro. €1 = 100 cents.
 Notes are in denominations of €500, 200, 100, 50, 20, 10 and 5.
 Coins are in denominations of €2 and 1, and 50, 20, 10, 5, 2 and 1 cents.
-Banks - Cashpoints compatible with international banking networks are located in all towns and cities, as well as airports and other spots.
-Those banks that still exchange foreign currencies into local money will always charge a transaction fee, so withdrawing money from an ATM usually represents the most logical means of obtaining euros other than bringing euros with you from the UK.
-Banks are open Monday to Friday 8am - 2pm.

-Credit cards- Greece remains very much a cash society with credit cards are not always accepted, however, more and more places are accepting these now, but it is advisable to check first in restaurants and shops in smaller towns/villages that they accept credit cards, if you wish to pay by card.
-Varying amounts of commission can be charged for credit card payments, you may like to check these with your credit card supplier before travel.
+Banks - Cashpoints compatible with international banking networks are available in most towns, as well as airports and other spots.
+Those banks that still exchange foreign currencies into local money will always charge a transaction fee, so withdrawing money from an ATM usually represents the most logical means of obtaining euros other than bringing euros with you.
+You can use a UK debit card, using the same pin number you use in the UK, to withdrawn cash.
+Credit cards - Credit cards are far more widely accepted nowadays but it is always best to check first in restaurants and shops, especially in small villages, that they accept payment by credit card, should you wish to pay by card.
+Varying amounts of commission can be charged for credit card payments, you may like to check these with your credit card supplier before you travel.
+Hotels usually always accept credit cards.
 Electricity - 220 volt, two-pin continental plug.

-Drinking water - Tap water is safe to drink although you should check at the hotel if the bathroom water is safe to drink as it could be tank water rather than mains water.
+Drinking water - Tap water is safe to drink although you should check at the hotel if the bathroom water is safe to drink as it might be tank water rather than mains water.
 Bottled water is readily available to buy in all the local shops and very reasonably priced.
-Plumbing - Unless there is information to the contrary please do not put toilet paper down the toilet.
-As you may know this is common practice in Greece due to the narrowness of the waste pipes.
+Plumbing - Unless there is information to the contrary, please do not put toilet paper down the toilet.
+As you may know this is common practice in Greece due to the narrowness of the mains waste pipes.
 Please dispose of the paper in the bins provided, which will be regularly emptied by the hotel.
 Telephones/mobiles - The guarantee of free mobile phone roaming throughout the EU, Iceland, Liechtenstein and Norway has ended.
 Check with your phone operator to find out about any roaming charges that might be applied after 1st January 2021.
 A new law means that you are protected from getting mobile data charges above £45 without you knowing.
 Once you reach £45, you need to opt in to spend more so that you can continue using the internet while you are abroad.
 Your phone operator will tell how you can do this.
 Tipping -To keep our tours affordable, we do not increase the tour price by adding in tips.
 However, in the tourism industry, there is a certain level of expectation that, when receiving a good service, one awards with a tip.
 Tour Managers, Representatives, Guides and Drivers appreciate a tip at the end of their involvement with the tour, but this is entirely at your discretion.
 We believe in allowing you to tip according to your level of satisfaction with their services.
 Walking shoes - as our days are spent in various terrains, which can be a little rocky and uneven underfoot, we recommend that you bring shoes which have good gripping soles such as trainers or good walking shoes.